Covered

 What we hold to

-Governance before deployment
+Governance before adoption

 Workflow first, tools second